Writer. Author. Storyteller.

 THE MORTSAFEMAN SERIES

-Dead Scared, which is available through all major booksellers world-wide, introduces series hero, seventeen-year old Chris Chandler.
+Dead Scared, Book 1 in my Mortsafeman series, introduces series hero, seventeen-year old Chris Chandler.
 In Book 1, Chris is caught between a grave-robbing neighbor and a classmate who is gorgeous beyond belief and evil beyond imagining.
 In the course of battling both, Chris discovers his calling as a defender of the departed, a Mortsafeman, named for a medieval order of graveyard guardians.
 The mortsafe pictured to the right--a cage installed over a grave to deter 'resurrectionists'--can be found in Greyfriars' Church Yard in Edinburgh, Scotland.

 BOOK TRAILER FOR DEAD SCARED